 Being a recently discovered travel destination, information online about Ninh Binh is still scarce and confusing.
 To make things worse, Google Maps can mislead you and the locals struggle to understand English.

-That’s why I’ve shared a complete Ninh Binh guide before.
+I’ve shared a complete Ninh Binh guide before.

 Now I’m going deeper and sharing my full trip itinerary for you to explore this hidden gem in Vietnam in 2 days and have the same amazing experience that I had.

 Ninh Binh Itinerary & Travel Plan

 Some things to know about this itinerary:

 - The itinerary is based on my own trip in December 2016.
 I spent a total of 2,5 days exploring Ninh Binh and could’ve easily stayed more!

 - It’s for independent travelers making their own way in Ninh Binh.
 This is the way it should be explored!

 - It’s suited if you have your own wheels, whether is a bike or a motorbike.
 I strongly recommend the latter, at least on the first day.

 - It’s NOT a rushed itinerary.
 You can squeeze in more places if you want.
 However I think is important to allow some time to really take in the scenery, explore the area calmly and even get wonderfully lost!

 Sounds like this can suit you?
 Great, let’s start the engines!